 Whoever is proud is foolish, because regardless of what he is proud of, there are others who have more of it then he has.

 The believer must constantly think lowly of himself.
-It was said to Umar bin Abul Aziz, may God be pleased with him, “Should we bury you in the same place as the Prophet, peace be upon him, when you die?”
+It was said to Umar bin Abul Aziz, may God be pleased with him, “Should we bury you in the same place as the Prophet, , when you die?”
 He said, “I would rather commit every sin other than shirk than to consider myself worthy of that.”